ElectroNugget/Distraction-Shield/README.md

 ## Building

-You must use what
+You must use the `whatWork` branch to run the program currently. `main` has some issues that we will not be fixing.
+We plan to eventually clean up the repository once we have solved some of the problems in other branches.

-Build by first running `yarn` and then building the project:
+Once you are on the `whatWork` branch, build by first running `yarn` and then building the project:

 ```shell
 yarn build